Czech Republic national football team: 2000s

-The Czech Republic achieved their record win during the 2006 FIFA World Cup qualification (UEFA), thrashing Andorra 8–1 in a qualification match in Liberec.
+The Czech Republic achieved their record win during the 2006 World Cup qualifying, thrashing Andorra 8–1 in a qualification match in Liberec.
 In the same match, Jan Koller became the all-time top scorer for the national team with his 35th international goal.
-At the end of the campaign, after finishing in second place in Group 1 then defeating Norway in a playoff, the Czechs qualified for their first FIFA World Cup.
+At the end of the campaign, after finishing in second place in Group 1 and defeating Norway in a playoff, the Czechs qualified for their first World Cup.
 The team was boosted prior to the play-off matches by the return of Pavel Nedvěd, who had initially retired from international football after Euro 2004.
-The squad for the 2006 World Cup in Germany included 18 of the Euro 2004 team which reached the semi-finals.
+The squad for the 2006 World Cup in Germany included 18 players from the Euro 2004 team.
 With the team ranked second in the world, they started the tournament with a 3–0 win over the United States.
-During the game, however, Jan Koller was forced to leave with a hamstring injury, putting him out of the tournament.
-In the next game, with Koller absent and Milan Baroš still recovering from injury, the team suffered a 2–0 loss to Ghana.
-Baroš returned for the final game against Italy which the Czechs had to win to progress.
+During the game, however, Jan Koller was forced to leave with a hamstring injury, exiting the tournament.
+In the next game, with Milan Baroš still recovering from injury, the team suffered a 2–0 loss to Ghana.
+Baroš returned for the final game against Italy, a must-win for a round of 16 appearance.
 The team were reduced to ten men as Jan Polák was dismissed before half-time for two bookable offences.
 Italy went on to win 2–0.
-Pavel Nedvěd, Karel Poborský and Vratislav Lokvenc retired from the national team after this tournament.
+Pavel Nedvěd, Karel Poborský and Vratislav Lokvenc retired from the national team after the tournament.

-In the qualifying campaign for Euro 2008, they finished top of their group, above Germany on head-to-head records.
-The Czech Republic beat co-hosts Switzerland 1–0 in their opening game of the final tournament, before being beaten 3–1 by Portugal, meaning that they and Turkey carried identical records going into the final group game.
+In the qualifying campaign for Euro 2008, they finished top of their group, above Germany on head-to-head record.
+The Czech Republic beat co-hosts Switzerland 1–0 in their opening game of the finals, before being beaten 3–1 by Portugal.
+This meant the Czechs and Turkey carried identical records going into the final group game.
 Although the Czechs took a 2–0 lead just past the hour mark and looked set to qualify, Turkey scored three goals in the final 15 minutes of the game to win the game 3–2.

-The Czechs faced World Cup qualification, being drawn in Group 3, under the guidance of coach Petr Rada.
+The Czechs entered 2010 World Cup qualification, being drawn in Group 3, under the guidance of coach Petr Rada.
 They started with a 0–0 away draw against Northern Ireland, before losing to Poland.
 A late goal from Libor Sionko won the next game 1–0 against Slovenia.
 This was followed by a win against San Marino, and a goalless draw in Slovenia.
 In their following match, against neighbours Slovakia, a 2–1 defeat at home left Czech Republic in a precarious qualifying position.
 Manager Petr Rada was dismissed and six players were suspended.
 Ivan Hašek took temporary charge as manager, gaining four points from his first two matches, as the team drew away to group leaders Slovakia and thrashed San Marino 7–0 in Uherské Hradiště.
 They subsequently beat Poland in Prague but followed this result with a goalless draw against Northern Ireland, finishing third in the group and failing to qualify for the World Cup.
 Hašek announced his immediate resignation.